Canon 5D Mark II vs YI M1

 Of the two cameras under consideration, the Canon 5D Mark II features a full frame sensor and the YI M1 a Four Thirds sensor.
 The sensor area in the M1 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 5D Mark II has a native 3:2 aspect ratio, while the one in the M1 offers a 4:3 aspect.

 With 21MP, the 5D Mark II offers a slightly higher resolution than the M1 (20.2MP), but the 5D Mark II nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 3.34μm for the M1) due to its larger sensor.
-However, the M1 is a somewhat more recent model (by 8 years) than the 5D Mark II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the M1 is a much more recent model (by 8 years) than the 5D Mark II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 5D Mark II has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 50-25600.
 The corresponding ISO settings for the YI M1 are ISO 100 to ISO 25600 (no boost).